lunbixiaozi/hello-world/README.md

 # hello-world
 just be curious
-I am getting to know myself better.
+I am getting to know myself better, and introduce myself to others.
+They are equally cool.